 Step 5: File an internal appeal with your health plan.

-When the Affordable Care Act (ACA) was passed in 2010, it guaranteed your right to appeal a health plan’s decision.
+The Affordable Care Act (ACA) guarantees your right to appeal a health plan’s decision.
 Your first attempt to overturn a denial occurs through an internal appeal that you file directly with your health plan.
 Follow their protocols, making sure you complete all necessary forms and send all necessary materials by the deadline.

 TIP: If you are still not sure how to proceed with an appeal, you may be able to reach out to a Consumer Assistance Program (CAP) in your state.
 (Not all states have a CAP.)
 These programs can help explain your health insurance options.
 If your health plan is regulated by the state (meaning it’s not a self-insured group plan), you can also reach out to your state’s insurance department for guidance.